 By designating specific check-ins, you’ll have a better chance of staying in the loop without having to spend countless hours popping in their inbox.

 It’s also a good idea to set weekly check-ins — one at the beginning of the week and one at the end — to make sure everything is on track before a deadline is missed.

 Check-ins are also the perfect place to touch base with your team and provide feedback or insight to help them successfully finish projects.

 Getting input from your team is also a vital piece of the puzzle.

 This crucial intel can tell you whether they’ve hit a roadblock or they’re experiencing a hiccup that may delay the project.

 Without checking in, you may not receive this helpful information, which is why soliciting feedback is so necessary.

-Spend the few extra seconds asking for their feedback, and you may be surprised by what comes up.
+Spend a few extra seconds asking for their feedback, and you may be surprised by what comes up.

 Alina is the Sr. Content SEO Lead at Nextiva.
 Her B2B marketing career has taken her all over the place — from branding and copywriting to product marketing, SEO, and SaaS content marketing.
 This diversity of experience has made Alina an advocate for a streamlined content strategy that combines great copy, SEO, and CRO.